-On the footsteps of the Snowy Mountains is the little valley township of Jindabyne.
-Looking for an apartment, hostel or hotel in Jindy?
-We've got the best places to stay.
+Looking for an apartment, hostel or hotel in the foothills of the snowy mountains?
+We've know a few of the best places to stay.

 Sure, it’s not the most iconic Australian film out there (or our proudest moment on screen), but you’ve got to take your victories as they come, and securing your place in Jindabyne for a winter holiday.
 That, my friend, is a victory.